Tilko/SerDesJavaDataModelGenerator/README.md

 User errors are thrown by Java assertion (`assert` keyword), so, for each `main` function that uses this tool, make sure you enable them by doing:
 `Run -> Run Configurations... -> Arguments -> VM arguments -> `in the text field, type: `-ea`

-## Troubleshooting:
+## Troubleshooting/Tips:
-On eclipse, by default, when the file system is modified, Eclipse won't refresh its package explorer, so when you generate code, it won't be taken into account by Eclipse and you have to manually refresh the package explorer (with right-click -> refresh).
+- On eclipse, by default, when the file system is modified, Eclipse won't refresh its package explorer, so when you generate code, it won't be taken into account by Eclipse and you have to manually refresh the package explorer (with right-click -> refresh).
 To avoid that pain, just check that eclipse check-box:
   `Window -> Preferences -> General -> Workspace -> Refresh using native hooks or polling`
+- Verify that you enabled assertions (cf. Installation)

 ## Features/work that might came later:
 - to do regression tests for all features
 - to improve user error feedbacks
+- ability to import types
+- ...
+...